 1. What is the vision and mission of Kashf Foundation?

 Kashf started 20 years ago to economically empower female micro-entrepreneurs from low income communities across Pakistan.
 Our vision is to provide women economic voice through access to financial products like micro-loans, micro-insurance and micro-savings, while enhancing their capacity and financial management through trainings in financial education and business management.
 Not only that, we also work with the families of women entrepreneurs to help them overcome many of the social constraints that women face when running successful micro-business.
 In other words, we work towards alleviating both financial and social constraints that push women entrepreneurs out of the economy.

-2. How has the journey with Coca-Cola been so far?
-What is the collaborative project and it’s accomplishments?
+2. How has the journey with

-3. How do you see the Foundation changing in the last 6 years ever since its collaboration with Coca-Cola?
+3. How do you see the Foundation changing in the last 6 years ever since its collaboration with

 Over the past 6 years, we have strengthened our vision on the capacity building aspects of our work, for there is no doubt that creating a level playing field for women entrepreneurs requires greater investments in their acumen and their expertise.
 Given the many hurdles women face at the community level, simply providing access to financial services will not reap the same benefits, unless it is twinned with relevant trainings and other measures.
 Over time we have also learnt that being inclusive and working with the entrepreneur and their family (both men and women) is a critical factor for success and therefore developing appropriate interventions to involve the family are also an important part of what we do at Kashf.
 Kashf has also become the voice of gender equity both at the community level and at the corporate level, to quote a point we are one of the few institutions in Pakistan to offer paternity leave to our staff and also have an exciting program of “women on wheels” where we provide interest free loans to our female staff to purchase scooties.